| The IAB's standard banner sizes range from 486 x 60

 sales.

-to small businesses and consumers who have said they want to hear about products
+Our dedicated enewsletters, which only feature your company, are emailed directly to small businesses and consumers who have said they want to hear about products

 and services like yours.
 Our dedicated enewsletters are sent to these small business and